 Share your product feedback!

 Please tell us what we can do to make Primfeed the best social media for you.
+Please note that this feedback portal cannot be used for support request.

 Feature Request